jasonpatrickellykrause/istio-training/labs/x-istioctl.md

     ports: {}
     serviceAccount: default
 ```
-Once we've created the workload group, we can use the `workload entry configure` command to create all required configuration files for a wrokload instance that'll be running on a VM.
+Once we've created the workload group, we can use the `workload entry configure` command to create all required configuration files for a workload instance that'll be running on a VM.

 ```
 istioctl x workload entry configure -f my-workloadgroup.yaml -o /some/folder